steveage/New-SmartApp/README.md

 The application is a webhook hosted in Azure that receives and sends requests to SmartThings cloud where the automation connector is registered.

+The main goal of the application was to keep it as simple as possible.
+The intention here is to show the building blocks of establishing communication with SmartThings.

 ## Specifics
 * The application was written using Visual Studio ASP.Net Core Web API project template.
 * The applicaiton is based on .Net Core 2.2.